Taiwolawal/CICD-DEVSECOPS/README.md

 sudo chmod 777 /var/run/docker.sock
 ````

-Set up Sonarqube as a container running on our jenkins server `sudo docker run -d --name sonarqube -p 9000:9000 sonarqube`
+Set up Sonarqube as a container running on our jenkins server `sudo docker run -d --name sonarqube -p 9000:9000 sonarqube`.
+Ensure you open port 9000 on your jenkins-server.

+Install necessary plugins required for sonarqube